civol/HDLRuby/README.md

 #### Assignment operators
 <a name="assignment"></a>

 The assignment operators can be used with any type.
-They are actually the connection and the transmission operators, both being represented by `<=`.
+They are the connection and the transmission operators both being represented by `<=`.

 __Note__: